Kluane Lake: Communities

-The Yukon communities of Burwash Landing and Destruction Bay are located on the southern shore of the lake.
+The Yukon communities of Burwash Landing and Destruction Bay are located on the western shore of the lake.

 Northern Mountain Caribou

 The Aishihik and Kluane caribou herds migrate in the area surrounding Kluane and Aishihik Lakes.
 They are a northern mountain caribou, a distinct ecotype of the woodland caribou.
-In 2009, there were 181 caribou in the Kluane herd (also known as the Burwash herd) and 2044 caribou in the Aishihik herd.
+In 2009, there were 181 caribou in the Kluane herd (also known as the Burwash herd) and 2,044 caribou in the Aishihik herd.
 The Kluane herd was declining while the Aishihik herd was increasing.